linkfrg/arch_guide/README.md

-# Arch Linux install guide by linkfrg for UEFI systems, zram, btrfs
+# Arch Linux installation guide by linkfrg for UEFI systems, zram, btrfs

 # Connecting to the internet
 ### NOTE: If you have wired connection you can skip this stage